‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

 — Official DWTS (@DancingABC) March 1, 2017

-- Bachelor star Nick Viall and pro Peta Murgatroyd (introduced from L.A.)
+- Bachelor star Nick Viall and pro Peta Murgatroyd (introduced from Los Angeles — Nick did not appear live on the show)

 - Major League baseball player David Ross and pro Lindsay Arnold